HassanSherwani/Predict_Diamond_Price/README.md

 # Problem Statement <br>

-- The problem is requires Supervised Learning.
+- The problem requires Supervised Learning.
 The instances come with an expected output (i.e the diamond's price).<br>
 - Predicting the price of a diamond from dataset is a Regression Task.
 More specifically, a Multivariate Regression Task.<br>